Skip to main content

 Here’s how it works: Imagine booking a round-trip flight from New York to Paris with a layover in London, but your actual intention is to stay in London.
 Once you arrive in London for the layover, you simply disembark your plane and forgo the final leg of the journey to Paris — you never planned to go there in the first place.

-Skiplagging is a travel hack so popular that even former President Donald Trump’s team used the scheme to skip out on flight fare, according to documents disclosed in a report from the travel site View From The Wing.
+Skiplagging is such a popular travel hack that even former President Donald Trump’s team used the scheme to skip out on flight fares in 2023, according to documents disclosed in a report from the travel site View From The Wing.
 Travelers can use the loophole to skip out on higher fares or make it to their destination despite sold-out direct flights.
 Airlines are well aware of the practice and heavily discourage it.
-So before you rush to become a skiplagging expert, it’s crucial to understand that this approach has potential pitfalls.
+So, before you rush to become a skiplagging expert, it’s crucial to understand that this approach has potential pitfalls.

 Why is skiplagging so controversial?